awsdocs/amazon-connect-admin-guide/doc_source/concepts-telephony.md

 In some cases, you may have more than one Contact Center platform requiring telephony\.
 Here's an overview of how to configure this:
 + Choose which platform is the initial call\-handling service, and forward to the other platform\.
 + If Amazon Connect is the primary call handling platform, you can port or claim numbers\.
-You will design you contact flows to transfer calls to the other platform on a telephone number you will provide in the contact flow\.
+You will design your contact flows to transfer calls to the other platform on a telephone number you will provide in the contact flow\.
 + If the third\-party platform is the primary call handler, you will need to configure that platform to forward calls to a number you claim in Amazon Connect\.
 Choose either a toll\-free number, which will give you better redundancy and capacity at an increased cost, or a bank of DID numbers to terminate the call into Amazon Connect\.
 + For use case we recommend you engage AWS Solution Architecture support to ensure your contact center is well\-architected to achieve the best possible outcomes\.